 My name is Jayla Brinkworth and I am a fourth year university student at the University of Regina.
-I am no stranger to this city, as I’ve lived here since I was born almost 21 years ago!
+I am no stranger to this city, as I’ve lived here since I was born almost 22 years ago!
 I grew up with one older brother and my parents.
-However, after my parents got divorced when I was very young, my dad got re-married when I was 11.
+After my parents got divorced when I was very young, my dad got re-married when I was 11.
 I am lucky enough to have an incredible step-mom in my life.
-A few years ago my dad and step-mom brought a bundle of joy into the world.
+A few years after they got married, we welcomed my little brother into the world.
 Now I am lucky enough to be the middle child, between two lovely brothers!

 My previous schooling included attending Ruth M. Buck elementary school and Winston Knoll Collegiate for high school.
 Both of these schools are the reason I aspire to be a teacher today.
 I was lucky enough to go to two schools that taught me the value of patience, kindness, and hard work.
 All of these attributes, of course, are needed to be a great teacher.

 I am in the elementary school program and I absolutely love it.
 I have pretty much known I’ve wanted to become a teacher since I first began going to school in kindergarten.
 I love kids, and I love the atmosphere that a school has.
 I have also been influenced by many amazing teachers that I’ve had over the years, that have furthered my interest in becoming a teacher.